 They can be used when only some rules are to be enabled or are to be enabled in individual mode.

-For any line of business applications running within your enterprise, there is the capability to customize file and folder-based exclusions if your applications include unusual behaviors that may be impacted by ASR detection.
+For any line-of-business applications running within your enterprise, you can customize file- and folder-based exclusions if your applications exhibit unusual behaviors that may be impacted by ASR detection.

-Attack Surface Reduction requires Windows Defender Antivirus to be the main AV and a real-time protection feature to be enabled.
-Windows 10 Security baseline suggests most of the rules in block mode mentioned above should be enabled to secure your devices from any threats!
+Attack Surface Reduction requires Windows Defender Antivirus to be the main AV, with real-time protection enabled.
+Windows Security baseline suggests most of the rules in block mode mentioned above should be enabled to secure your devices from any threats!

 To know more, you may visit docs.microsoft.com.